KirannVaka/recepie-book/README.md

 ## About The App

-Recepie Book is a react website, that provides you recepies for diffrent cuisines.
-You can add your favorite recepies to try them out later.
+Recepie Book is a react website, that provides you recepies for different cuisines.
+You can add recepies you would like to try out later to the favorites bar.
+These will available for you when you visit the website again.

 ## Screenshots